-SCoPE 2035 member Sefa Santos-Powell ’21, also claimed that workers are disincentivized to join unions because their pay is higher if they do not.
+SCoPE 2035 member Sefa Santos-Powell ’21, also claimed that workers are disincentivized to join unions because their pay is higher if they do not, to which Breeland contested.

 Lastly, SCoPE 2035 expressed its desire for Stanford to become an anchor institution, something it defined as universities that have a long history in a community and that engage with and support the local community.
 They provided examples of six universities that they said fit this description.

 The Duke-Durham Neighborhood Partnership, for example, works with the 12 neighborhoods and nine schools closest to the Duke University campus to promote affordable homeownership, quality healthcare, educational achievement, youth outreach and neighborhood safety.

 “They’re doing this not only for themselves and the communities around them, but with them,” said Erica Knox.
 “Stanford may want you to think this is impossible.
 There are lots of examples of how this has been successful in the past.”

 This report has been updated to include the perspective of R&DE, who refutes claims that workers were not permitted to wear stickers or attend events related to Indigenous People’s Day and that workers are disincentivized to join unions due to the prospect of lower pay.